Vittorio Ambrosio: World War II

-Ambrosio's early actions in World War II included leading the Italian offensive in Yugoslavia in 1941.
-After brief but heavy fighting the 2nd Army under his command attacked from the north reaching Ljubljana and the outskirts of Zadar by April 11.
-On April 15 Ambrosio conquered Split and Kotor.
-By April 17 Ambrosio controlled the Dalmatian coast.
-Mussolini rewarded his success by appointing Ambrosio Chief of Staff of the Italian Army in January, 1942.
+Ambrosio's early actions in World War II included leading the Italian offensive during the Invasion of Yugoslavia in 1941.
+After brief but heavy fighting, the 2nd Army under his command attacked from the north reaching Ljubljana and the outskirts of Zadar by April 11.
+On 15 April, Ambrosio conquered Split and Kotor.
+By 17 April Ambrosio controlled the Dalmatian coast.
+Mussolini rewarded his success by appointing Ambrosio Chief of Staff of the Italian Army in January 1942.

 As Chief of Army Staff, Ambrosio planned to return Italian troops from Ukraine and the Balkans.
 In February 1943, he became Chief of Staff of the entire armed forces.
 In May 1943, after a devastating loss at Tunis and the Allied invasion of Sicily, Ambrosio attempted to convince Mussolini to pull Italy out of the war and end the alliance with Germany.
 When Mussolini became unable to stand against Adolf Hitler, Ambrosio supported his removal from power.
 After Mussolini's fall in July, Ambrosio continued as Chief of Staff in Pietro Badoglio's military government.
 In September, Ambrosio helped negotiate an armistice with the Allies.
 The negotiations took longer than expected and allowed the Germans time to occupy much of Italy.

 Ambrosio was eventually demoted to Inspector-General of the army by Badoglio in November 1943 on the insistence of the Allies, who did not trust him.